Metformin makes it big

 So how did metformin achieve this career transformation?
 It wasn’t until the UK Prospective Diabetes Study (UKPDS) was released in 1998 that the floodgates of acceptance opened.
 The UKPDS gave American doctors solid clinical evidence of metformin’s effectiveness at both lowering blood glucose and improving cardiovascular outcomes, just at the time when medicine in the United States was moving to a more evidence-based framework.
 Metformin began to pick up speed, and it hasn’t really hit any stumbling blocks since then.

-Click next to learn about the combination of metformin with other medicines.
+Click on page 6, below, to learn about the combination of metformin with other medicines.